-- 1. Make sure the system is not in Airplane Mode, and then insert the Device Drivers & Utilities + User's Manual disc into the DVD drive. - 2.
+- 1. Make sure the system is not in Airplane Mode, and then insert the Device Drivers & Utilities + User's Manual disc into an attached DVD drive. - 2.
 Click Option Drivers (button). - 3.
 Click 1.Install WLAN Driver > Yes. - 4.
 Click in the check box to agree to the End User License Agreement and click Install. - 5.
-Click Finish. - 6.
-The operating system is the default setting for Wireless LAN control in Windows (see page 6 24).
+Click Finish (and click Yes to restart the system). - 6.
+The operating system is the default setting for Wireless LAN control in Windows (see page 6 19).